Are you about to build a website for your church and looking for some guidance?

 1) Never copy an image that you find online.
 This includes going to Google and searching for an image and copying the image from the results.
 Those images are most likely copyrighted and using them is stealing.
 If you use them, you could find yourself on the wrong side of a lawsuit 🙁

 3) Take your time taking photos.
-Blurry images are impossible to correct, so make sure the subjects of your photos are in focus.
+Blurry images are impossible to correct (although AI may be changing that), so make sure the subjects of your photos are in focus.
 Make sure the lighting is good.
 Also, unless the image is supposed to be a candid, look closely to make sure everyone is facing the camera and their eyes are open.

 5) Don’t email or text photos.
 Text and email services often compress images to reduce file sizes and data usage.
 This compression can reduce the resolution and quality of the images.
 When sharing images, use Google Drive or Dropbox.